Aliases for CEBPA Gene

 GeneCards Summary for CEBPA Gene

 CEBPA (CCAAT/Enhancer Binding Protein (C/EBP), Alpha) is a Protein Coding gene.
-Diseases associated with CEBPA include cytogenetically normal acute myeloid leukemia and familial acute myeloid leukemia with mutated cebpa.
-Among its related pathways are Pathways in cancer and L1CAM interactions.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with CEBPA include acute myeloid leukemia with cebpa somatic mutations and leukemia, acute myeloid.
+Among its related pathways are Developmental Biology and Pathways in cancer.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is CEBPE.

 UniProtKB/Swiss-Prot for CEBPA Gene